mmolloy88/T1A1-workbook/README.md

 than or equal to 15 but not raining print “It’s warm but not raining”, and otherwise tell them “It’s warm and raining”.

+#### Pseudocode

+ write out a value for both temperature as well as a true or false value for if it's raining. define a method that runs through some if/elsif/else responses to both the temperature and rain using 'and'. then return the value and puts out the response.

 ----------------------------------------------------------------------------------------------------------------------